Back to Blog

 How to Prevent Mechanic's Liens on Future Projects

 The most effective way to handle a mechanic's lien is to never have one filed in the first place.
 The single most important practice is collecting signed lien waivers from every subcontractor and supplier at every payment.
 A conditional waiver collected before each payment creates a documented record that payment was made and lien rights were released for that amount.
+The true cost of a missing waiver — legal fees, project delays, and a cloud on title — makes clear why this step is non-negotiable.

 Collect preliminary lien notices and track which parties have preserved their lien rights on each project.
 Pay your subcontractors on time.
 Most mechanic's liens are filed because someone did not get paid.

 Build waiver collection into your payment process as a non-negotiable step.
 Waiver sent, waiver signed, payment released.
 In that order, every time, on every project.
 When that process is followed consistently mechanic's liens become a problem that happens to other GCs, not to you.
+Use the complete project closeout checklist to make sure every waiver is collected and your file is closed before you consider a project done.